 In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, Deferred Outflows of Resources, represents a consumption of net position that applies to a future period and so will not be recognized as an expense or expenditure until then.
-The Town has one item that meets this criterion, pension deferrals for the 2018 fiscal year.
+The Town has two items that meet this criterion, pension deferrals and OPEB deferrals for the 2021 fiscal year.
 In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, Deferred Inflows of Resources, represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then.
-The Town has two items that meet the criterion for this category - property taxes receivable and pension deferrals,
+The Town has three items that meet the criterion for this category - property taxes receivable, pension deferrals and OPEB deferrals.